The Geopolitical Landscape of the Mauryan Empire and the Indian Ocean

 Hull Construction and Materials

-Mauryan shipbuilders used teak and sal wood, both of which are naturally resistant to rot and marine borers.
-The planks were fastened with iron nails and sealed with a mixture of resin and fish oil, a technique that produced watertight seams capable of withstanding the stress of heavy seas.
-The hulls were reinforced with internal frames and crossbeams, giving the ships greater structural integrity than earlier vessels, which often relied on sewn planks.
-This construction method allowed Mauryan ships to carry larger cargoes and sustain longer voyages without requiring frequent repairs.
+Mauryan shipbuilders used teak and sal wood, both naturally resistant to rot and marine borers.
+They fastened the planks with iron nails and sealed them with a mixture of resin and fish oil, a technique that produced watertight seams capable of withstanding heavy seas.
+The hulls were reinforced with internal frames and crossbeams, giving the ships greater structural integrity than earlier vessels that often relied on sewn planks.
+This construction method allowed Mauryan ships to carry larger cargoes and sustain longer voyages without frequent repairs.

 Propulsion and Navigation Systems